pheobeayo/pheobeayo/README.md

 ## 🌱 Open Source & Community

-I'm an active open-source contributor and developer advocate across the Ethereum and StarkNet ecosystems.
+I am an active open-source contributor and developer advocate across the Ethereum and StarkNet ecosystems.

 - 🔓 **OnlyDust & Drips** — Contributed code, documentation, and technical guides to **10+ live repositories**; earned consistent contributor recognition for reliable, high-quality output
 - 📝 **Technical Writing** — Authored contributor onboarding guides, contract architecture docs, and protocol explainers that reduce friction for developers entering new codebases
-- 🎤 **Dev3pack DevRel Lead** — Run workshops and speak at blockchain events, distilling L1/L2 developments and DeFi mechanics into accessible content for student and women-in-blockchain communities
+- 🎤 **Dev3pack DevRel Lead** — Run workshops and speak at blockchain events, distilling L1/L2 developments and DeFi mechanics into accessible content for students and women-in-blockchain communities
 - 🤝 **HerDAO Contributor** — Produce educational content on blockchain and frontend development for the community
 - 👩‍🏫 Organised mentorship programmes for **50+ students, teenagers, and career-pivoting women** entering Web3
 - 📰 **Devconnect Scholar 2023** — Represented the Ethereum Foundation's Next Billion initiative on the ground